Stuartlab-UCSC/traj-converters/README.md

 Change *method* to one listed above.

-Each *method*_convert.r file has two methods for writing method outputs to a common format.
+Each *method*_convert.r file has two functions for writing method outputs to a common format.

 `write_cell_x_branch(...)`